-Chamomile’s analgesic properties lower just about any pain and discomfort within the body to include headaches, tooth aches, sinuses as well as bone injuries.
+Chamomile’s pain soothing properties can help with headaches, tooth aches, sinuses as well as bone injuries.
 When used for muscle and joint pain, it is often mixed with other ingredients to help boost its pain management capabilities for more serious issues like neck pain, shoulder pain or any other joint and muscle pain.

 How to Use Kandala Muscle Soothing

 Kandala Muscle Soothing Essential Oil Blend contains therapeutic-grade, pure essential oils that are too strong to be applied directly to the skin.
 It needs to be diluted with a carrier oil such as almond, avocado, argan, coconut, jojoba or olive oil.
 Add 6-8 drops to 1 tablespoon of carrier oil or body lotion and massage the mixture into the affected area several times a day and find relief from: